broadinstitute/rawls/README.md

 If you have trouble submitting workflows and see errors like `HTTP error calling URI https://cromiam-priv.dsde-dev.broadinstitute.org`:
 * Connect to the NonSplit VPN and try again
-* CromIAM doesn't accept requests from outside the Broad trusted Broad IP space
+* CromIAM doesn't accept requests from outside the Broad trusted IP space

 When running back Rawls with a DB clone, the app may crash on launch with an error related to `OpenTelemetry`.
 * Work around by setting `entityStatisticsCache.enabled = false`.